1998 Denver Broncos season: AFC Divisional Game vs. Miami Dolphins

-AFC Championship Game vs. New York Jets
+AFC Championship game vs. New York Jets

 Despite a subpar performance from quarterback John Elway, the Broncos came from a ten-point deficit to score twenty three unanswered points, thanks in large part to the Jets turning the ball over an astonishing six times.
+Broncos go to Super Bowl XXXIII and win to the Falcons 34–19.

 Super Bowl XXXIII: vs. Atlanta Falcons

 The Denver Broncos become the third team in the last 9 years to repeat as Super Bowl champions, along with the San Francisco 49ers and the Dallas Cowboys.
 John Elway was voted Super Bowl MVP.

 Statistics

 Team stats

 The Broncos had 3,808 yards passing, sixth in the league.
 They had 2,468 yards rushing, second in the league and 26 rushing touchdowns, first in the league.
 They had 6,276 total yards, third best.

 They gave up 3,983 passing yards, a low 28 out of 30 in the NFL, but were third in rushing yards given up with 1,287.
 They gave up 5,270 yards, 12th in the NFL.
 They scored 501 points, second in the league and gave up 309, eighth fewest in the league.

 The Broncos’ 14–2 record remains their best regular season record (most wins and equal fewest losses) in franchise history.